thanksrest/LearnRust/README.md

 ## 🤝 Contributing

-We welcome contributions!
+contributions are welcome!
 If you have ideas for new lessons, improvements, or bug fixes:
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)
 3. Commit your changes (`git commit -m "Add new lesson"`)